cmdoret/chalcid_comparative_analysis/README.md

 data scraped off the Universal Chalcidoidea Database, on the NHM website.
 The web_scraper folder contains the program used to retrieve the data.

-This project was part of a project performed in 2016 in the Schwander Group under at the University of Lausanne.
+The code hosted in this repository was part of a project performed in 2016 in the Schwander Group under at the University of Lausanne.
+You are free to use it as long as you cite the following publication: Van der Kooi, C. Matthey-Doret, C. and Schwander, T. Evolution and comparative ecology of parthenogenesis. _Evolution letters_, (under review)